alesr/getground/README.md

 The GetGround Part App allows managing the part guestlist.

-Since the capacity, the number of tables are variable (not specified in requirement), we allow the table's creation on demand.
+Since the capacity and the number of tables are variable (not specified in requirement), we allow the table's creation on demand.

 When a guest wants to add his name to the list, it must provide the "number" of the table (as he sees it on a layout picture).